bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 *In JavaScript this refers to the owner object.
 If you want to attach some extra properties to a function, then you can…*jscurious.com<a href="https://jscurious.com/what-are-call-apply-and-bind-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**Understanding “this” binding in Javascript**
+**Understanding "this” binding in Javascript**

-*In order to understand “this” keyword clearly, we need to go through of how the execution context works at first.
+*In order to understand "this” keyword clearly, we need to go through of how the execution context works at first.
 Every…*medium.com<a href="https://medium.com/nerd-for-tech/understanding-this-binding-in-javascript-86687397c76d" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 **JavaScript For Beginners: the ‘new’ operator**